JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ### 1.1.1 Study Objectives <a class="anchor" id="1.1.1"></a>

-**The main objective of the study is to develop multiple convolutional neural network classification models that could automatically learn hierarchical features directly from raw pixel data of x-ray images (categorized as Normal, Viral Pneumonia, and COVID-19), while delivering accurate predictions when applied to new unseen data.**
+**The main objective of the study is to develop multiple convolutional neural network classification models that could automatically learn hierarchical features directly from raw pixel data of x-ray images (categorized as Normal, Viral Pneumonia, and COVID-19), while exploring insights.**

 Specific objectives are given as follows: